pingcap/blog/github-discussions-bringing-the-open-source-community-closer-together-and-all-in-github.md

 ## Thinking beyond the feature

 GitHub is an awesome product.
-It has even introduced more useful and thoughtful features since its acquisition by Microsoft in 2018.
+It has introduced more useful and thoughtful features since its acquisition by Microsoft in 2018.

-As a fan of GitHub, I am very glad that this company keeps expanding the possibility of its product and keeps introducing new features that make millions of users' eyes brighten.
+As a fan of GitHub, I am very glad that this company keeps expanding the possibilities of its product.

 On [Hacker News](https://news.ycombinator.com/item?id=22388639), however, some developers expressed their concern about the expansion of the "GitHub Kingdom":

 > GitHub is slowly eating the surrounding cities.
 Github pages replaced our hosted sites.
 Projects replaced Trello/Waffle and friends.
 Actions replaced Travis/CircleCI.
 Sponsors is about to hit Patreon, and now Discussions aims for a piece of StackOverflow pie…
+>
 > I think they are doing great in terms of performance and UI.
 It's hard to resist the convenience of having everything linked together in a coherent way.
 But this will probably backfire in the future.

 As more projects enable the Discussions feature, I expect that there will be more discussions regarding this concern and some backup plan to solve it.